Jean-Michel Jarre: 2010s

-Other collaborations on the album include Zero Gravity tracks with; Armin van Buuren for "Stardust", John Carpenter for "A Question of Blood", Little Boots for If..! and Pete Townshend for Travelator, Pt.
+Other collaborations on the album include Tangerine Dream for Zero Gravity; Armin van Buuren for "Stardust", John Carpenter for "A Question of Blood", Little Boots for If..! and Pete Townshend for Travelator, Pt.
 2. The album became Jarre's first album in over 25 years to make the UK Top 10 at No. 8.
 In December 2016, the album was nominated for the Grammys 2017 Awards in the "Best Dance/Electronic Album" category.
 In June 2015, in collaboration with Jean-Michel Jarre, the transmedia project Soundhunters was released on the platform of the Franco-German channel ARTE.
 The transmedia conceptualized by the Blies brothers (Stéphane Hueber-Blies and Nicolas Blies), François Le Gall and Marion Guth of the Luxembourg production company a_BAHN, is openly inspired by the album Zoolook to which it pays tribute.